-Directive has presented.142 As mentioned before the Member States are still not able to just refuse the diploma without justifying the decision.
-The earlier mentioned Vlassopoulou143 case presented an obligation to the Member States when it comes to the other countries diplomas.144 The case presented that the Member State needs to take into account the experience and training, completed in another Member State.
+Directive has presented.
+142 As mentioned before the Member States are still not able to just refuse the diploma without justifying the decision.
+The earlier mentioned Vlassopoulou143 case presented an obligation to the Member States when it comes to the other countries diplomas.
+144 The case presented that the Member State needs to take into account the experience and training, completed in another Member State.
 This makes the application process fairer as the decision is not just based on the papers, but there are taken into account the practical experience as well.
 It also puts the applicants into an equal position, as most probably the applicants have studied as long as others who are directly accepted, so it is just reasonable to take into account their experience and professional qualification before making the decision.

 There are different Directives that are for the third country nationals.
-Directive 2009/50/EC on the conditions of entry and residence of third-country nationals for the purposes of highly qualified employment is for example for third-country nationals who wish to use their profession in one of the EU Member States.145 This Directive is also called the EU Blue Card Directive.
-It was created to attract the third-country nationals who have a knowledge of specific skills and to make EU as attractive as the favorite migration countries like Australia, Canada, and the USA.146 It was the first Directive to be adopted in the sense of economic migration.147 This Directive applies only to the highly qualified workers from third-countries.148 The total migration has been in a downward course before the new Directive; this has been because of the jurisdiction between the countries have differed so much.149 The Directive does not apply to two important categories: entrepreneurs or service providers.150 The entrepreneurs would be important to add to the Directive.
-It would provide the ability to create new companies to the EU, which would create new markets and provide more job possibilities.151
+Directive 2009/50/EC on the conditions of entry and residence of third-country nationals for the purposes of highly qualified employment is for example for third-country nationals who wish to use their profession in one of the EU Member States.
+This Directive is also called the EU Blue Card Directive.
+It was created to attract the third-country nationals who have a knowledge of specific skills and to make EU as attractive as the favorite migration countries like Australia, Canada, and the USA.
+We applies only to the highly qualified workers from third-countries.
+The total migration has been in a downward course before the new Directive; this has been because of the jurisdiction between the countries have differed so much.
+The Directive does not apply to two important categories: entrepreneurs or service providers.
+The entrepreneurs would be important to add to the Directive.
+It would provide the ability to create new companies to the EU, which would create new markets and provide more job possibilities.
+But this is not yet regulated in the EU, which creates a fear of losing good economic possibilities.